ChicagoBoothML/MachineLearning_Fall2015/docs/Computing.md

 - [**iPython Notebook** tutorial](Tutorials/Python iPython Notebook tutorial.md): a tutorial by Vinh on iPython Notebook, an super-excellent dynamic document editor / generator built on Python, and a perfect answer to the aforementioned excellent R Markdown.
-If you do your homework or final project in Python, we encourage you to use iPython Notebook to generate your reports
+If you do your homework or final project in Python, **we encourage you to use iPython Notebook to generate your analysis reports**
-- [**Pandas** tutorial](Tutorials/Python Pandas tutorial.md): a tutorial by Vinh on `pandas`, a data frame solution in Python that is an answer to R's `data.frame` and `data.table`
+- [**Pandas** tutorial](Tutorials/Python Pandas tutorial.md): a tutorial by Vinh on `pandas`, a data frame solution in Python that is the answer to R's `data.frame` and `data.table`
 - [**A Basic Tutorial on SciKit-Learn**](http://scikit-learn.org/stable/tutorial/basic/tutorial.html):
 ***SciKit-Learn*** is the most popular Python package providing standardized interfaces with over 100 Machine Learning algorithms and many related data-processing procedures

 ## Other Software Installation